 The Resilience Quotient Inventory™ (RQi™) is our ground-breaking psychometric tool that provides a detailed measure of resilience for individuals, teams and organisations.
-It measures beliefs, behaviours, and environmental factors that enable people to cope well under stress and bounce back from adversity.
-The RQi is a multi-dimensional measure of resilience, designed specifically to support personal development.
+It measures a range of characteristics that enable people to cope well under stress and bounce back from adversity.
+The RQi is a multi-dimensional measure of resilience, designed specifically for use in a personal development context.

 Users complete a secure online questionnaire and receive a personalised report in which their own scores (across all composite scales and sub-scales) are compared to a sample population of working adults in the UK.

 We believe the RQi is one of the best tested measures of resilience available anywhere.
 Our latest research shows that when respondents are ranked according to their scores on key RQi sub-scales, people in the top quartile (i.e. most resilient) v. bottom quartile have: